By Steve Louis

 Defining Objectives & Assumptions

-Back in my managerial days my department was challenged to deliver several complex subsea structures within a tight budget and timeframe.
-The real difficulty to achieving our goal was based on the fact that numerous key variables had yet to be provided by the client.
+Back in my managerial days, my department was challenged to deliver several complex subsea structures within a tight budget and timeframe.
+The real difficulty in achieving our goal was based on the fact that numerous key variables had yet to be provided by the client.

-Historically in our haste to get started (mainly due to the Project Manager’s need to recognize progress to trigger an invoice) we would prematurely kickoff the project and invariably redo engineering over and over again as the inputs were slowly received.
-Not only was this a frustrating waste of time but it was extremely costly and end up eating into our already slim margins.
+Historically. in our haste to get started (mainly due to the Project Manager’s need to recognize progress to trigger an invoice) we would prematurely kickoff the project and invariably redo engineering over and over again as the inputs were slowly received.
+Not only was this a frustrating waste of time, but it was extremely costly and would end up eating into our already slim margins.

 So instead of jumping straight into the design phase, we developed a set of objectives that would set the tone for the entire project.
 This included physical parameters such as a maximum weight and overall dimensions but also ‘Business Critical Objectives’ – Zero (major) redesigns, Zero schedule delays, and Zero cost overruns.